dibyendumajumdar/dmr_c/README.md

 The code base is a fork of Sparse v0.5.0.
 The main changes are:

-* Remove global state (see issues log for outstanding issues)
+* Removal of global state (see issues log for outstanding issues)
 * Ensure the library can be built on Windows using MSVC
 * Modify the code to be more C++ friendly
 * Convert the LLVM backend to a JIT compiler

 ## Current status

-* We are now able to build the sparse executable, but not all tests pass yet.
+* We are now able to build the sparse executable and library on Windows, Linux and Mac OSX, but not all tests pass yet.
+* Global state has been removed except for the way ptr_list nodes are allocated.

 ## Build instructions

 The build is pretty standard CMake build.
 There are no external dependencies.
 For example:
-#

 ```
 mkdir build
 cd build
 cmake ..
 ```
 This will generate appropriate build files that can then be used to build the project.

 ## Using dmr_c
-#

 Right now following pieces have been ported but testing is still ongoing so no guarantee that the build works correctly.

 * Tokenizer